 The official employment contract form requires a fixed term to be stated, with an option to renew the contract at the end of the employment term.
 The township labour offices, which administer the registration of these forms, stipulate a maximum period of two years for each employment contract.
-In 2015, an official employment contract form was published, no longer limiting the maximum employment term.
-The decision to omit a maximum employment term limitation was also carried over to the 2017 revision of the form.
+In 2017, a new version of official employment contract form was published, no longer limiting the maximum employment term.
 However, most township labour offices in Yangon have retained the practice of only allowing each employment contract to last for a maximum of two years.